-The gastric bypass diet can help you recover from surgery and return to enjoying many of the healthy foods before surgery.
-And remember that if you return to unhealthy eating habits after weight-loss surgery, you may not lose all of your excess weight, or you can eventually regain any weight that you do lose.
+The gastric bypass diet can help you recover from surgery and transition to a way of eating that is healthy and supports your weight-loss goals.
+Remember that if you return to unhealthy eating habits after weight-loss surgery, you may not lose all of your excess weight, or you may regain any weight that you do lose.

 The greatest risks of the gastric bypass diet come from not following the diet properly.
 If you eat too much or eat food that you shouldn't, you could have complications.
 These include: